CJA Media Awards 2020

 - Consideration will be given to the audience reached in terms of number and / or a demographic likely to be less well informed about criminal justice and/or those who are able to make positive change in the system and/or those who are affected by the criminal justice system.

-If you have any other enquiries about the CJA Awards 2020 or about how to enter please call Jamie Morrell, Communications and Engagement Officer, on 07902 114 967, or email email@example.com.
+If you have any other enquiries about the CJA Awards 2020, please call Jamie Morrell, Communications and Engagement Officer, on 07902 114 967, or email firstname.lastname@example.org.

 Privacy Notice: All personal information obtained from nominations will be held securely and used solely for the purpose of contacting you about the Awards.
 Your information will not be shared with outside parties.